tvsxar/pern-todo/README.md

 # PERN Todo App

-A Fullstack Todo application built with the **PERN stack** (PostgreSQL, Express.js, React, Node.js).\
+A fullstack Todo application built with the PERN stack (PostgreSQL, Express.js, React, Node.js) and GraphQL.\
-This project demonstrates a simple task management system with REST API endpoints and a React frontend.
+This project demonstrates a task management system where users can create, read, update, and delete todos using a GraphQL API and a React frontend.

 ## Table of Contents